 - Think: note not only what you just tasted but also the after taste of wine, how long it lasted, did you like it, did you taste something in particular, etc.

-Skipping some steps here and there, the five stages of basic wine knowledge described above will help you perceive better the wine you enjoy, discover new preferences, and the most important keep up with the wine pros at your table.
+Skipping some steps here and there, the five stages of basic wine knowledge described above will help you better perceive the wine you enjoy, discover new preferences, and, most importantly, keep up with the wine pros at your table.

-As part of basic wine knowledge, it is important not to confuse the type of wine with the wine regions.
-It is also important to learn to give a little bit more complete answers when people ask you which type of wine you like.
+As part of wine basics for beginners, it is important not to confuse wine with the wine regions.
+It is also important to learn to give a little more complete answers when people ask you which type of wine you like.
 Since a “plain” red, white or rosé answer will, for sure, make roll the eyes of any wine enthusiast who is with you, below I share the most common types of wines:

 Types of Red Wine